richstokes/meshtastic_terminal/README.md

 - Press Ctrl+Q to quit
 - Press ESC to cancel message input
 - Automatic message history with configurable limits
+- Ability to switch radio presets/modes on the fly
+- Theme support via CSS

 ### 2. Broadcast Until Acked (`broadcast_until_acked.py`)
 Sends messages to Meshtastic nodes and monitors for acknowledgments.
 Runs in a loop until an acknowledgment is received.
 Use sparingly to avoid flooding the network.